AdobeDocs/genstudio.en/help/user-guide/guidelines/overview.md

 ## Use cases

-[!DNL Brands], [!DNL Products], and [!DNL Personas] guidelines enables two main use cases to ensure that any generated content adheres to a brand's desired representation:
+[!DNL Brands], [!DNL Products], and [!DNL Personas] guidelines enable two main use cases to ensure that any generated content adheres to a brand's desired representation:

 * **Content generation** in [[!DNL Create]](/help/user-guide/create/overview.md) or [Content](/help/user-guide/content/overview.md)
 * [**Brand Validation**](#brand-validation), which happens as part of the content creation process